ingridmaries/data_security_90392/README.md

 # data_security_90392
-For the course Elements of Applied Data Security in University of Bologna
+For the course Elements of Applied Data Security at the University of Bologna